eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 Create three terminals and run one command in each of them.
 The order is first the RouDi daemon, then iceperf-laurel which is the leader in this setup and then iceperf-laurel for doing the ping pong measurements with iceperf-laurel.
-You can set the number of measurement iterations (number of roundtrips) with a command line paramter of iceperf-laurel (e.g. ./iceperf-laurel 100000)
+You can set the number of measurement iterations (number of roundtrips) with a command line parameter of iceperf-laurel (e.g. ./iceperf-laurel 100000)
 ```sh
 # If installed and available in PATH environment variable